Health-Research-From-Home/DataAnalysisChallenge/files/about.md

 ## How much will it cost me to attend?

 The registration fee is £50.
 Participants are responsible for arranging and covering the cost of their own transport and accommodation.
-A limited number of bursaries are available—please contact hrfh@manchester.ac.uk for further details.
+A limited number of bursaries are available as we don’t want finances to be a barrier to attending.
+Please [contact us](mailto:hrfh@manchester.ac.uk) for further details.

 ## Cancellations

 Participants should ensure they have adequate personal insurance for any pre-booked travel, as HRfH cannot refund any incurred costs in the event of an unavoidable cancellation.
-The registration fee is refundable only if canceled at least two weeks before the event.
+The registration fee is refundable only if cancelled at least two weeks before the event.